Assessment activity I: Online quizzes

 Requirements: Several activities, done either in-class or in preparation for class, will be assessed for competence.
 The unit chair will announce if an activity is assessable before students begin, in addition to explaining how to perform the activity.
 To Pass this unit, you must be deemed competent at all activities thus identified.
 Those who do not demonstrate competence in class (due to either a failure to meet standards in-class, or an absence from class at the time of the activity) must will be required to submit to the unit chair a supplementary assignment (e.g. a written essay or report, a video, or other work) related to class competence activity.
 These supplementary assignments provide an alternative and independently verifiable way of demonstrating competence that would otherwise have been assessed in class.
 Prior to commencing such supplementary assignments, students must contact the unit convenor for specific instructions, evaluation criteria, and deadlines.
 Substandard performance may result in a requested resubmission, the setting of alternative work, or a Show Cause notification.

-Requirements: Assessment criteria will be available upon release of the case study.
-Diagnosis reports must be no more than 1000 words.
+Requirements: Intervention plans must be no more than 1600 words.
 The word count must be listed on a title page that also includes name and student ID number.
 Documents must be submitted in Microsoft Word (.docx), not as Adobe PDFs.

 As described in the Academic Integrity Policy, plagiarism is a particularly serious case of unprofessional and unethical academic misconduct.
 All written assignment submissions are evaluated using the Turnitin database system to determine if material has been copied from other students, published academic papers, or other online sources.
 If evidence of plagiarism is found it will be reported to the appropriate university authorities.
-Do not take the risk -- never copy and paste content into the document in which you are writing your report, even if you plan to change it later.
+Do not take the risk.

 Assessment activity IV: Examination